morgan-se/svelte-blog/src/posts/understanding-spring.md

 ![Example GET request](../simple-serve-get-notfound.png)

 ## Wrapping up
 Hopefully breaking down web frameworks to their smallest parts has given you a better understanding of how Spring and other web frameworks actually work under the hood.
-For those interested the code can be found at [https://gitlab.com/morgan.english.seng/simple-serve/](https://gitlab.com/morgan.english.seng/simple-serve/), do have a play around trying to create more controllers and services or implementing a more complete HTTP service.
+For those interested the code can be found at [https://gitlab.com/morgan.english.seng/simple-serve](https://gitlab.com/morgan.english.seng/simple-serve), do have a play around trying to create more controllers and services or implementing a more complete HTTP service.

+Hopefully this exercise has also highlighted just how great many web frameworks actually are and the reduced cognitive load they offer us developers.
+Whilst we may have made a basic framework from scratch, the functionality provided from widely adopted libraries like Spring goes far beyond what we discussed here.
+I have another post that looks at the [relevance of third party libraries and frameworks](./third-party-libraries.md) that may be of interest.